neuland-ingolstadt/neuland.app-native/.github/CONTRIBUTING.md

 We use the **Husky** git hook to automatically fix commits according to ESLint rules and format them using Prettier.
 But you can also run these commands manually:

--   `yarn lint` to check for linting errors
+-   `bun lint` to check for linting errors
--   `yarn lint:fix` to automatically fix linting errors
+-   `bun lint:fix` to automatically fix linting errors
--   `yarn format` to format the code using Prettier
+-   `bun format` to format the code using Prettier

 ## Issues and Discussions